ipa320/jenkins_setup/README.md

 mkdir ~/jenkins-config
 ```

-Create the so called slave_config.yaml file with the following entries:
+Create a so called slave_config.yaml file with the following entries:
 ```yaml
 master: name_of_jenkins_master
 master_uri: "http://url_of_jenkins_master:8080"